metal3-io/metal3-docs/design/bios-config.md

 - Unit tests for the functions

-- Deployment testing with actual hardware
+- Integration testing with actual hardware

 ### Upgrade / Downgrade Strategy